Cultural impact of Beyoncé: Social media usage

 Beyoncé's use of social media has been described as a model for how it should be used by celebrities.
-Time's Cady Lang wrote that Beyoncé set the precedent for artists to promote their music using social media, rather than traditional media interviews that would accompany an album release.
-NPR's Ann Powers said that Beyoncé is the exemplar for other social media users, noting her ability to share moments that feel intimate and casual while still not invading her privacy.
+Times Cady Lang wrote that Beyoncé set the precedent for artists to promote their music using social media, rather than traditional media interviews that would accompany an album release.
+NPRs Ann Powers said that Beyoncé is the exemplar for other social media users, noting her ability to share moments that feel intimate and casual while still not invading her privacy.
 In Popular Music, Stars, and Stardom, Beyoncé's use of technology and social media to build connections with her fans and produce significant works of music is said to encourage other popular musicians to use such tools "to establish an audience base and then to operate more independently of the major industry players".
 Other celebrities have followed Beyoncé's lead of sharing looks on Instagram before emerging in the public eye, allowing them to control their image and narrative before photographers can publish photographs first.